lean-delivery/ansible-role-jenkins/README.md

   - `jenkins2_credentials_enabled` - to add credentials
      default: `True`
   - `jenkins2_credentials` -  credentials map
+# pipeline libraries configuration
+  - `jenkins2_pipeline_libraries_enabled` - to configure Global Pipeline Libraries
+     default: `False`
+  - `jenkins2_pipeline_libraries_name` - Library Name to be used in the @Library annotation
+     default: `Pipeline_Libraries`
+  - `jenkins2_pipeline_libraries_url` - URL of remote repository
+     default: `''`
+  - `jenkins2_pipeline_libraries_version` - A default version of the library to load if a script does not select another.
+Might be a branch name, tag, commit hash, etc., according to the SCM.
+     default: 'master'
 # sonarqube configuration
   - `jenkins2_sonarqube_enabled` - to add SonarQube configuration
      default: `False`